-The CDO & Senior Title IX Administrator or Title IX Co-coordinator must also consider the effect that non-participation by the Complainant may have on the availability of evidence and the University of Mount Union's ability to pursue a Formal Grievance Process fairly and effectively.
+The Title IX co-coordinator must also consider the effect that non-participation by the Complainant may have on the availability of evidence and the University of Mount Union's ability to pursue a Formal Grievance Process fairly and effectively.

-When the CDO & Senior Title IX Administrator or Title IX Co-coordinator executes the written complaint, they do not become the Complainant.
-The Complainant is the individual who is alleged to be the victim of conduct that could constitute a violation of this Policy.
+When the Title IX co-coordinator executes the written complaint, they do not become the Complainant.
+The Complainant is the individual who is alleged to be the victim of conduct that could constitute a violation of this policy.

-When the University of Mount Union proceeds, the Complainant (and/or their Advisor) may have as much or as little involvement in the process as they wish.
+When the University of Mount Union proceeds, the Complainant (or their Advisor) may have as much or as little involvement in the process as they wish.
 The Complainant retains all rights of a Complainant under this Policy irrespective of their level of participation.
 Typically, when the Complainant chooses not to participate, the Advisor may be appointed as proxy for the Complainant throughout the process, acting to ensure and protect the rights of the Complainant, though this does not extend to the provision of evidence or testimony.